 Objective 3

-To investigate physiological processes, biotic and abiotic stresses and scion/rootstock interactions on tree growth and productivity studies will be conducted by individual members and cooperators at various institutions to elucidate stress tolerance of fruit trees as influenced by rootstocks.
+To investigate physiological processes, biotic and abiotic stresses, and scion/rootstock interactions on tree growth and productivity, studies will be conducted by individual members and cooperators at various institutions to elucidate stress tolerance of fruit trees as influenced by rootstocks.
 Basic rootstock performance data will be collected as part of the evaluation of rootstocks in the trials listed under objective 1; however, additional, more-detailed studies will be led and conducted by individual cooperators using these rootstock plantings as uniform multiple test sites.
-Trial coordinators or cooperators will canvas cooperators to determine interest in conducting separate, more detailed studies on a specific parameter.
-Those leading the effort will supply progress reports and updates regarding the results of their work that will be shared with colleagues collecting the data and it will be shared with the full membership at annual meetings.
+Trial coordinators or cooperators will canvas cooperators to determine interest in conducting separate, more detailed studies on each specific parameter.
+Those leading the effort will supply progress reports and updates regarding the results of their work to be shared with colleagues collecting the data, and it will be shared with the full membership at annual meetings.
 Additionally, manuscripts or their published citations will be shared with the members at-large, regarding results from these studies.
-Stress-related studies will include the following.
+Stress-related studies will include the following:

-Low-temperature stress: (1) assessment of the effects of various rootstocks on low-temperature susceptibility of peach flower buds (MO); (2) evaluation of the influence of apple rootstocks (B.9, M.9 and M.27) and scions (SunCrisp and Fuji) on blackheart injury and determine the relationship between blackheart and fruit yield (MO); (3) determine the cold hardiness of rootstocks and the influence of rootstock on scion cold hardiness for apple (IA, ME, MI, MN, ON and UT); (4) evaluation of peach rootstocks on cold hardiness (UT); and (5) evaluation of cold resistance of quince rootstock for pear (OR,MI).
+Low-temperature stress: (1) assessment of the effects of various rootstocks on low-temperature susceptibility of peach flower buds (MO); (2) evaluation of the influence of apple rootstocks (B.9, M.9 and M.27) and scions (SunCrisp and Fuji) on blackheart injury and determine the relationship between blackheart and fruit yield (MO); (3) determine the cold hardiness of rootstocks and the influence of rootstock on scion cold hardiness for apple (IA, ME, MI, MN, ON and UT); (4) evaluation of peach rootstocks on scion cold hardiness (UT); and (5) evaluation of cold resistance of quince rootstock for pear (OR,MI).

-General climate, water, nutritional, and physiological stress: (1) study the relationship between apple and cherry rootstocks, soil, climate, moisture and nutrient uptake (BC); (2) evaluation of the relationship of apple rootstock, nutrient uptake and fruit quality and disorders such as bitter pit (ID, MI, NY, WA); (3) evaluation of peach, apple, and cherry rootstocks on alkaline soil (UT); (4) evaluation of tart cherry rootstocks with and without irrigation (WI); (5) evaluation of cherry rootstock effects on water and nutrient relationships (MI); (6) development of climate-modifying systems, such as high tunnels in cherry and other stone fruits and the relationship to rootstock performance (MI); (7) evaluate the impact of rootstock/scion combinations on fruit sunburn and crop load management (OH, WA).
+General climate, water, nutritional, and physiological stress: (1) study the relationship between rootstock, soil, climate, moisture and nutrient uptake for apple and cherry (BC); (2) evaluation of the relationship between rootstock, nutrient uptake and apple fruit quality and disorders such as bitter pit (ID, MI, NY, WA); (3) evaluation of peach, apple, and cherry rootstocks on alkaline soil (NM, UT); (4) evaluation of tart cherry rootstocks with and without irrigation (WI); (5) evaluation of cherry rootstock effects on water and nutrient relationships (MI); (6) development of climate-modifying systems, such as high tunnels in cherry and other stone fruits and the relationship to rootstock performance (MI); (7) evaluate the impact of rootstock/scion combinations on apple fruit sunburn and crop load management (OH, WA).

-Biotic stress: (1) evaluation of several inoculation techniques to accelerate field evaluations of Armillaria resistance of peach rootstocks (GA); (2) evaluation of peach tree short life (GA, NC, SC), Armillaria (GA, SC), and root-knot nematode resistance (GA, SC); (3) evaluate Armillaria resistance of cherry rootstocks (MI); (4) study of the effects rootstocks (CO, NC, NJ and NY) and biofumigants (CO) on apple replant disease; (5) evaluation of rootstocks for organic cultivation (CO); (6) evaluation of the effects of rootstock on fire blight in apple (MD, MI and NY); (7) evaluation of the tolerance and resistance of 32 Geneva rootstocks, 6 Malling controls, 5 Budagovsky, 1 PiAu and 1 Vineland with Ace Spur Delicious as the scion cultivar to tomato ringspot virus (NY); and (8) evaluation of the relationships among rootstock, scion and fire blight in Asian pears (AL).
+Biotic stress: (1) evaluation of several inoculation techniques to accelerate field evaluations of Armillaria resistance of peach rootstocks (GA); (2) evaluation of peach tree short life (GA, NC, SC), Armillaria (GA, SC), and root-knot nematode resistance (GA, SC); (3) evaluate Armillaria resistance of cherry rootstocks (MI); (4) study the effects of rootstocks (CO, NC, NJ and NY) and biofumigants (CO) on apple replant disease; (5) evaluation of rootstocks for organic cultivation (CO); (6) evaluation of the effects of rootstock on fire blight in apple (MD, MI and NY); (7) evaluation of tomato ringspot virus (TRSV) tolerance and resistance of rootstocks (32 Geneva, 6 Malling controls, 5 Budagovsky, 1 PiAu and 1 Vineland) with Ace Spur Delicious as the scion cultivar (NY); and (8) evaluation of the relationships among rootstock, scion and fire blight in Asian pears (AL).

 Objective 4